AdobeDocs/experience-platform.en/help/destinations/ui/activate-destinations.md

 >[!IMPORTANT]
 >
-> When exporting an identity namespace, you must always set the namespace as a deduplication key, and avoid adding additional namespaces to the export.
-Sending multiple namespaces to a destination may lead to incomplete file exports.
+> You can export a single identity namespace to a destination, and the namespace is automatically set as deduplication key.
+Sending multiple namespaces to a destination is not supported.
 >
 > You cannot use a combination of identity namespaces and profile attributes as deduplication keys.